tgreener/AppPractice1/README.md

 Necessary Things:

 1) Application Run Loop - I accomplish this by registering timed notifications with the OS.
-The run loop waits on these events, and so the program basically a giant event pump.
+The run loop waits on these events, and so the program is basically a giant event pump.

 2) Communication Services - I'm implementing a messaging and event handling service in order to facilitate communications between game systems.